alanubi/bbdump/README.md

 ### Contents of the package

 `bbdump`
-> The program that visualize its input in hexadecimal format.
+> The program that visualizes its input in hexadecimal format.
 > The visualization can look pretty nice!

-`bbdump/ansicolor.h`
-> The macro header for colorizing output using ANSI escape codes.
-> Plain escape codes, low-level macros and high-level macros are provided.

-`bbdump/switch.h` and `bbdump/label.h`
-> The headers with tiny but very useful macros.
-> With their help you can avoid `break` statements in `switch`,
-> organize your loops in a different (and better) way
-> and improve `goto`-filled error checking of initializations.

-`bbdump/specifier.h`
-> The header with portable function specifiers (INLINE and NORETURN).
+---
+### System requirements

+Make sure you have installed `bbmacro` library of version `0.5`.
+It would be good if your system supports ANSI escape codes.

 ---
 ### Installation